HSF/hsf.github.io/organization/_posts/2020/2020-06-04-coordination.md

 ## Working Group Updates

 ### Data Analysis
- - Meeting on non-mainstream analysis pattern postponed due to unavailability of speakers from many of the contacted experiments
+ - Meeting on non-mainstream analysis patterns postponed due to unavailability of speakers from many of the contacted experiments
  - Probably splitting in two sessions (one before summer, one after)
-     - Attempted splitting based on topic (e.g. B-physics vs exotics), but does not fit different experiments timelines
+     - Attempted splitting based on topic (e.g. B-physics vs exotics), but does not fit different experiments' timelines

 ### Detector Simulation
 - Topical meeting on 27th May devoted to GPU usage in simulation